 People have been using honey to treat wounds for hundreds of years.
 Honey has antibacterial properties, thus allowing injuries to heal without infection.
 In fact, research has found that honey can protect against 80 different species of microorganisms.
 Honey also reduces inflammation and moisturizes the dry skin of a sunburn, soothing the pain.

 Sunburns can increase your risk of developing skin cancer, and it’s important to regularly perform self-exams to look for any new or troublesome spots.
-If you discover an irregular mark or growth on your body, visit your CHI St. Joseph and Texas A&M Health Network primary care physician for a skin screening.
+If you discover an irregular mark or growth on your body, visit your St. Joseph and Texas A&M Health Network primary care physician for a skin screening.

 Parents | 10 Natural Remedies for Sunburns